-Students may complete three years at Mary Baldwin and transfer to Vanderbilt University in Tennessee for two additional years of study, at the end of which they will receive the bachelor’s degree in their field from Mary Baldwin and the Master of Science in nursing degree from Vanderbilt.
+A student may complete three years at Mary Baldwin and transfer to Vanderbilt University in Tennessee for two additional years of study, at the end of which they will receive the bachelor’s degree in their field from Mary Baldwin and the Master of Science in nursing degree from Vanderbilt.

 The MSN degree opens many opportunities for students in specialty medical fields and is an attractive option for students who wish to be involved in the various emerging aspects of professional medical practice that are not based in the traditional medical degree or in custodial hospital care.
-Students considering this program should consult with Dr. Paul Deeble, associate professor of biology.
+Students considering this program should consult with Paul Deeble, associate professor of biology.

 Washington and Lee University — Physics